trungleviet-agilityio/backend-training/system-design-learning/reading/become-an-awesome-software-architect/chapter-03-datastore/notes.md

 3. **Event Store Flexibility:** Allows model changes without data restructuring
 4. **Performance Balance:** Snapshots optimize event processing
 5. **Immutable Data:** Append-only approach for reliability and audit trails
+6. **NoSQL Limitation:** Schema-less databases are a band-aid, not a real solution

 ### Pattern Selection Guidelines
 - **Ditch CRUD:** In favor of CQRS for better flexibility
 - **Consider Event Store:** For systems requiring audit trails and flexibility
 - **Use Snapshots:** When performance becomes an issue with pure event sourcing
 - **Multiple Models:** Different views for different purposes (online users, BI, accounting)
+- **Snapshot Rebuilding:** Can be rebuilt anytime if data model changes

 ## Review Questions
+1. What was the team's initial answer to the dependency puzzle and why was it wrong?
-1. Why should the Datastore depend on Business Logic instead of the other way around?
+2. Why should the Datastore depend on Business Logic instead of the other way around?
-2. What is the definition of dependency between components?
+3. What is the definition of dependency between components?
-3. How does Dependency Inversion solve the datastore dependency problem?
+4. How does Dependency Inversion solve the datastore dependency problem?
-4. What are the three main data persistence patterns discussed?
+5. What are the three main data persistence patterns discussed?
-5. What is the fundamental problem with the CRUD approach?
+6. What is the fundamental problem with the CRUD approach in the shopping cart example?
-6. How does CQRS solve the limitations of CRUD?
+7. How does CQRS solve the limitations of CRUD?
-7. What is the Event Store pattern and how does it work?
+8. What is the Event Store pattern and how does it work?
-8. Why is the Event Store particularly suitable for banking and accounting systems?
+9. Why is the Event Store particularly suitable for banking and accounting systems?
-9. What is the purpose of the Asynchronous Snapshot Builder?
+10. What is the purpose of the Asynchronous Snapshot Builder and when should it be used?
-10. How do snapshots help with performance in Event Store implementations?

 ## Key Concepts